Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/articles/approvals.md

 Each knowledge base has a setting to enable approvals.
 When this is turned on, any contributor will have to submit a new article for approval before it can be published and visible to readers.

 :::tip
-When approvals are turned on, the knowledge base owner is excluded from the approval process.
-Articles created by the knowledge base owner can be published without approval.
+When approvals are turned on, the articles that are created by the knowledge base owner are excluded from the approval process.
 :::

 ## Draft Articles